Are you a beginner and interested in learning how to make money as a blogger?

 Now, you'll want to choose your domain and link it to your blog.
 You can also select some default plugins, as seen below:

 Personally, I recommend WPForms the most, and for absolute beginners, that's all you'll need.
 OptinMonster will help you grow your mailing list, which you can certainly add now if you don't want to add a plugin later to do this.
-MonsterInsights can be linked to Google Analytics to track traffic and trends, but in the early stages, this is less important.
+MonsterInsights can be linked to Google Analytics, but you're better off simply using Google Analytics itself.
+You can add your Google Analytics code to your website with a plugin such as “Insert Headers and Footers”.

 Next, you'll want to choose a WordPress theme.